The Pattern of Emotional Warfare®

 These Building Blocks all work off the underlying base formed by the fundamental need for Emotional Survival.
 They become intermixed after they are established; any given Block may be interdependent on variables present in other Blocks, and not necessarily in the ones that precede or follow it in the sequence.
 All of these attributes add to the deceptiveness and depth of Emotional Warfare, since it is also directly tied into the underlying base of Emotional Survival.

-In general terminology, this pattern becomes apparent when an individual tries to change or to search for independent emotional freedom.
+In general terminology, this pattern becomes apparent when an individual tries to change or to search for independent emotional freedom (and attain further levels of emotional growth and/or “self-expertise”).
 For example, internal (and subsequently external) conflict often surfaces when our belief systems or ideologies, personal relationships, professional success, and sense of Perceived Security are based on a False Self that is at odds with who we really are — the True Self — and the independent emotional freedom that we are searching for.
 This False Self disguises what is really going on and stops us from growing as people.
 This deep inner conflict between True and False Self only makes us need Emotional Warfare more, to regain a sense of security.

 All this happens because of the internal emotional divide we each have.
 The divide is created by a Broken Trust event early in life, which is where our Emotional Survival first becomes an issue; self-preservation and the need for emotional security become paramount.
 Essentially, we feel Emotional Desperation — the universal fears of aloneness, abandonment and uncertainty — for the first time.
 We all share this divide, as the Broken Trust is an unavoidable life event.